 The motorcycle accident attorneys at the Law Offices of Steers & Associates believe that every motorist is entitled to their share of the road, safely and enjoyably.
 Although riding a motorcycle comes with a heightened risk, it should not preclude our clients from participating in a riding pleasure they love.

 If you or a loved one was involved in a left-turn motorcycle crash or any other type of motorcycle accident, contact us today for a free, confidential consultation and case evaluation.

 Left Turn Motorcycle Crashes

-One of the most common types of crashes involving motorcycles is the left-turn collision.
+One of the most common types of crashes involving motorcycles through changing lanes or left-turn collisions.
 It happens when a car driver takes a left turn in front of a motorcycle that had the right-of-way.
 Most of these involve three circumstances.

 How Much Is Your Settlement Worth?

 Schedule a completely free, no obligation consultation with our team